PerseusArkouda/bash-scripts/README.md

 tweet2 - Script to fetch tweets from specified Twitter users and sends them to Discord through a webhook.

+memuse = Script to display the memory usage of each running ARK Server.

 systeminfo - Script to show a quick overview of the system's hardware and activity.

 checksmart - Script to check disks with SMART capability for health status.